 check: Contains commands to statically check the source code

 release: Contains commands to release Vikunja with everything that’s required

 test: Contains commands to run all kinds of tests

 misc: Commands which do not belong in either of the other categories

-These tasks are automatically run in our CI every time someone pushes to master or you update a pull request:
+These tasks are automatically run in our CI every time someone pushes to main or you update a pull request: